How Do You Masturbate?

 I could easily create many pages just with this one question: we get this one a lot, and almost always only from women.
-Trouble is, there's no easy answer, nor one right answer for all women (or all men).
+Trouble is, there's no easy answer, nor one right answer for all women (or all people of any gender).
 I could answer you by telling you how I masturbate, but a) I think that'd really be TMI and b) that may have nothing at all to do with how you masturbate.

-Here are some of the many ways women masturbate with their genitals:
+Here are some of the many ways people with vulvas masturbate with their genitals:

 - massaging the clitoral shaft or hood, labia or mons with hands (either whole hands or with fingers, knuckles or palms with varying kinds of speed, pressure or movement) or an object

 - rubbing or rocking the vulva up against objects (like a pillow, the edge of a chair or the edge of the bed)